 14 Feb How to Connect Your TV to BurnAlong

-Now let’s make sure you have the best experience possible and get your laptop, computer, or mobile device connected to your TV.
+Now let’s make sure you have the best experience possible.
+This starts by getting your laptop, computer, or mobile device connected to your TV.
+This post will walk you through the best way to do just that.

 The basics — There are two main ways to connect BurnAlong to your TV: